greg-raven/grus/_posts/2017-06-01-dont-increase-h-2b-visas-2.md

 Reports have also shown a history of abuse within the H-2B visa program.
 In FY2014, the Labor Department identified violations in 82% of the cases it investigated.
 And a recent study by the Government Accountability Office found a high frequency of complaints involving H-2B workers, including low pay, long hours, wrongful termination, hazardous working conditions, and verbal and physical abuse, among other things.
 H-2B employers take advantage of the weak oversight to keep labor costs down and profits high.

 In his Joint Address to Congress, President Trump made it clear that his Administration would be different and put the forgotten American workers first.
 Increasing the number of H-2B visas only benefits the abusive employers who profit from cheap foreign labor at the expense of these forgotten Americans.
-I urge you to keep the President’s promise that every decision made on immigration will "be made to benefit American workers and American families" and decline the opportunity to expand the H-2B visa program.
+I urge you to keep the President's promise that every decision made on immigration will "be made to benefit American workers and American families" and decline the opportunity to expand the H-2B visa program.

 Sincerely,